gavin-peterkin/music_composition/README.md

-# Classical Music RNN
+# J.S.
+Bot

 The purpose of this project is to train a recurrent neural network (RNN) using scraped midi files which fall under the creative commons license.
 Specifically, I'll be using a long short term memory (LSTM) RNN to try to recreate improvised Classical, Baroque, and Romantic musical styles.
+Ironically, J.S.
+Bot has not been trained on any Bach--at least not yet.

 _This project is still a work in progress..._